Android vs iOS App Development: Which is Better for your Business Project?

 Some reasons for this:

 - less complicated testing procedures.
-As there are very few iOS phones in circulation compared to the multi-branded variety of Android-based smartphone screens.
+There are very few iOS phones in circulation compared to the multi-branded variety of Android-based smartphone screens.

-- some advanced functionality, such as AR/VR, can be easily integrated into iOS12-based apps.
+- some advanced functionality, such as AR/VR, can be easily integrated into iOS

 Apple developers are constantly improving the Integrated Development Environment (IDE) to keep it convenient for programmers to use.
 And it works.